 The growth rate of 4.35% was used to factor in anticipated growth in the Gypsy Traveller community over the next 5 years which wasn't included in the survey.
-This suggests that 4 additional households would from over the next five years and an additional 12 over fifteen years.
+This suggests that 3 additional households would form over the next five years.

-When annual turnover of 12 pitches was factored in to this calculation, there are enough pitches to meet demand over the next 5 years (surplus of 2) and a need for only 4 pitches over the next fifteen years.
-Given that there is room on site to accommodate 14 additional sleeping areas, it is reasonable to suggest that the Glynmil site could accommodate the estimated increase of 4 pitches.
+When annual turnover of 15 pitches was factored in to this calculation, there are enough pitches to meet demand over both the next five years (surplus of 11).
+Given the surplus space, it is reasonable to suggest that the Glynmil site could accommodate the estimated increase of 5 pitches.